 Those entities are not authorised by us to use Personal Information for anything other than the purpose for which we supplied that information to them.
 We may also disclose Personal Information where you consent to us doing so.
 That consent may be written, verbal or implied from your conduct.

 Unless direct consent is provided by the relevant individual, RUPA will not disclose Personal Information to third parties outside of Australia.

 RUPA may send marketing communications in line with an individual’s previously expressed marketing preferences or as otherwise permitted under the Privacy Act and other relevant laws.

 RUPA (and other parties to which it may have disclosed Personal Information) will not direct market to you unless you have been given an opportunity to opt out of receiving future direct marketing communications or unless you have otherwise consented to direct marketing.
 If you do not want to receive such offers from us or do not want us to disclose your Personal Information to our related entities or dealerships for marketing purposes, you can opt out at any time by contacting us using our contact details provided below.

 From time to time, RUPA conducts various campaigns and may collect and use your personal information as part of any such campaign.
 RUPA may also use your details for specific petitions in relation to such campaigns.
-If you have signed a petition, your Personal Information may be used to verify the authenticity of the petition by presenting this information to organisations to which such petitions is relevant, such as the Australian Rugby Union Ltd (ARU).
+If you have signed a petition, your Personal Information may be used to verify the authenticity of the petition by presenting this information to organisations to which such petitions is relevant, such as the Rugby Australia Ltd (RA).
 If you do not wish for RUPA to contact you via phone or email during or campaign or as part of a petition you have signed, please let RUPA know.

 Security of Personal Information